fwilleke80/com_audioarchive/README.md

 templates/<template>/html/layouts/com_audioarchive/player/unified.php
 ```

-The override is used by archive rows and cards, clip detail pages, Audio Archive modules, content-plugin embeds, and backend previews.
+The override is used by archive rows and cards, clip detail pages, Audio Archive modules, and content-plugin embeds.
 When no override exists, Audio Archive uses its bundled component layout.

+The administrator clip preview uses the same bundled player renderer, but the site-template override above does not currently replace the backend preview layout.

 A structural override should preserve the `data-audioarchive-*` attributes and the essential player class names expected by the bundled JavaScript.
 Visual changes that do not require different markup can instead be placed in the site's template CSS by targeting classes such as: